Saturday, February 6, 2010

 A firm presence both on and off the field, to say Singletary is “a man of good moral fiber” is a near insult.
 Let’s not mince words, he is a virtual moral “tower of power.”
 He addresses men as “Sir,” he wears a wooden cross, and speaks slowly, passionately and thoughtfully.
 And, he is one tough interview.

-Brian Murphy co-host of the “Murph and Mac” radio show speaks on the air with Coach Singletary the morning after every Niner game.
+Brian Murphy co-host of the “Murph and Mac” radio show speaks on the air with Coach Singletary the morning after every Niners game.
 Singletary says what he means and means what he says.
 His remarks although candid, deliberate and important are often stoic, even terse.
 If you make an attempt to probe deeper, he will say “I don’t want to talk about that anymore;” stalemate.
 I can recall several times whereby upon completion of an interview, all Murph was able to say was simply—nothing.
 Rather, at long last he would—exhale.
 And I so did I, a humble listener, the bipartisan fan.

 Perhaps this is why Murph and I were so drawn to the December 2009 interview by Santa Rosa Press Democrat sports writer Lowell Cohn.
 The 4000 word transcript (!) is deeply personal.
 How Cohn was able to engage Singletary in this way is beyond me ( and I’ll speak for both Murph and Mac on this one, for them too).
-Although I do not have the answer, I am glad he did, and that "The Cohn Zone" posted the interview in 4 parts.
+Although I do not have the answer, I am glad he did, and that "The Cohn Zone" posted the interview in four parts.

 Cohn wrote: Some have complained Singletary may be interesting but that doesn't make him a good coach.
 Fair enough.
 This interview does not address his coaching abilities.
 I simply am trying to reveal the fascinating personality of the man who coaches the 49ers.
 To me that's worthwhile in itself.
 I hope you feel that way too.